antoinewaugh/aunit/README.md

 Before running the tests within SampleTestEvent.mon a correlator will be initialised with test/sample.mon and UnitTest project injected respectively.
 Please note that changes to project-level dependencies require an `aunit build` to be run prior to testing to ensure the tests run against the latest codebase.

-Changes to test event files and single file dependencies do not require an `aunit build` to take effect.
+Changes to *TestEvent* files and single file dependencies do not require an `aunit build` to take effect.

 ## //@Test